A student in our recent Rockstar Scribe courses had a huge problem.

 Kageyama mentions a joint study, a collaboration of researchers from the Guildhall School and Imperial College London examined the electrical signals in the brains of musicians and listeners.

 An area of the brain known to be involved in sustained attention, working memory and the inhibition of responses, known as the Brodmann 9 area was much more active in both musicians and listeners during the improvised performances.
 This indicates that the audience were much more engaged when listening to classical music containing improvised elements.

 So the first thing to know when scribing is that your audience is very curious — hence engaged — and wants to see what you are going to produce.

-Now then, the idea that your audience is actually paying attention to you may rachet your anxiety level even higher.
+The idea that your audience is actually paying attention to you may ratchet your anxiety level even higher.

 So here are some techniques I use to keep me centered and focused, while silencing “The Chatter”.

 The good news is that our little big brains can only focus on one thing at a time.
 So using the habits of mindfulness and self-distraction can get you avoid cold feet or a fully formed panic attack.